corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 ## Workers

 You can think of a worker as something you call and assign a task.
 The worker takes the task away to work on it, then calls you back when the task is complete.
 Some workers might pass parts of a task you give them to other specialized workers.
 You can call multiple workers to complete different tasks based on your needs at a given moment.
-Workers increase their capacity when they have a lot to do and scale back when they don't.
+Workers increase their capacity when they have a lot to do and scale back when they can.
 This property makes your Corda deployment resilient and scalable — you can add more workers if you need them, and add replicas of specific workers in case one fails.
 You can read more about workers [here](../getting-started/architecture/workers.html).

 ##	Flows